dojo/docs/developer/design/loader.rst

 attribute value is also given, then both configuration objects are consumed, but if a particular configuration variable exists in both objects, then the value given by data-dojo-config wins.

 The loader can also accept configuration after it is defined.
-The loader defines the global function require that takes a configuration object; require has the following signature:
+The loader-defined global function require takes a configuration object; require has the following signature:

-.. code-block :: html
+.. code-block :: javascript

   require(
-    configuration, // (object, optional)
+    configuration, // (object, optional) a configuration object dependencies,  // see xxx
-    dependencies,  // (array of strings, optional)
-    callback       // (function, optional)
+    callback       // see xxx
   )

 The configuration object is the same kind of object we've been discussing.
 I'll describe the dependencies and callback arguments when we get to the AMD API; for now, just assume they are not provided.
 Here's an example of passing a configuration through require:

-.. code-block :: html
+.. code-block :: javascript

   require({
     cacheBust:new Date(),